The Delaware Agricultural Museum and Village announces the opening of a new exhibit:

 Many thanks to the following DAMV volunteers who were our curators for the exhibit: Maegan Peterman (research and design), Don Boon (machine restoration) and Richie Shehorn (machine restoration).
 Special thanks to Dennis Kuhn for creating the beautiful exhibit panels!
 The exhibit is located in the museum Atrium and will be in place until Fall 2019.

 Visitors - before planning your inperson visit to our fabulous museum and historic 1890's village, click on the highlighted text in the navigation bar (left side of this page) for a tour of the following:

-Explore the Main Exhibit Hall and the technological advances made by Delawareans and the industries they founded, made flourish, and in some cases, lost.
-Use the navigation to the left to focus on the different aspects of life represented in the Museum.
+Main Exhibit Hall: see the technological advances made by Delawareans and the industries they founded, made flourish, and in some cases, lost.
+This is the so-called simple life... a life of sharing, back breaking work and invention.

 Loockerman Landing: a rural Delaware village in the 1890s.
 Walk in the shoes of a typical Delaware farm family on the cusp of a new century.
 Visit the general store, whose proprietor has just stepped out; the farmhouse with the table set for the evening meal; the schoolhouse, where lessons have been interrupted for the day...perhaps by a special meeting at the church?

 Questions?
 Comments?
 Send us an email at: (firstname.lastname@example.org)